DomJWise/ooRexxDebugger/README.md

 With this option the debugger will break after the TRACE ?R statement

-(3) There are global TRACE options (::OPTIONS TRACE ?R is recommended) and debugger placement and/or start point of debugging matter.
+(3) There are global TRACE options (::OPTIONS TRACE ?R is recommended) and debugger window placement and/or start point of debugging matter (*)

 Before the first line to debug add: